 EARNS SERVICE HOURS DOES NOT EARN SERVICE HOURS Definition Nonprofit and Not-for-profit: Agencies are established to help others, For Profit: Businesses/agencies are in business to make money. not to make money.
 They have proof of this status with a 501(c)3 or (If you are not sure, ask the agency if they are a nonprofit.)
 501(c)4 document.
 (If you are not sure, ask the agency if they are a nonprofit.)
-Community service Food kitchen for homeless/hungry · Recruitment/membership building · Teaching arts/crafts • Activities at for-profit agencies.
-(An exception to this would be if a company sponsors an event to help others.)
-Promoting literacy • Orientations/trainings/presentations with no service completed, · Academic/language tutoring for an agency do not count Health · No proseltyzing of religion · Sports coaching · Hospitals that are "for profit" · Building shelters · Hosting, working, or participating in a philanthropy event · Programs assisting the elderly " If the event has free aspects for the community that are Community safety/community outreach/violence prevention substantial to the program, service hours may be awarded. • Collection and distribution of food, clothing and other essentials for those in need • Emergency/disaster preparedness projects • Blood drives (up to two hours of donating or attempting to donate can be counted per blood drive) Orientations/trainings/presentations that prepare you to do service, count toward your hours when the 'service' component is completed.
+Community service Food kitchen for homeless/hungry · Recruitment/membership building · Teaching arts/crafts • Activities at for-profit agencies. (\An exception to this would be if a company sponsors an event to help others.)
+Promoting literacy • Orientations/trainings/presentations with no service completed, · Academic/language tutoring for an agency do not count Health · No proseltyzing of religion · Sports coaching · Hospitals that are "for profit" · Building shelters · Programs assisting the elderly Community safety/community outreach/violence prevention • Collection and distribution of food, clothing and other essentials for those in need • Emergency/disaster preparedness projects • Blood drives (up to two hours of donating or attempting to donate can be counted per blood drive) Orientations/trainings/presentations that prepare you to do service, count toward your hours when the 'service' component is completed.
 (15 hours of training can count if you perform 15 service hours.
 The total will then be 30 hours.)
-Campus service Volunteering at official campus functions that benefit the greater Private campus functions that do not support the greater Florida Tech community Florida Tech community Volunteering with official campus programs, initiatives, clubs/organizations or departments to benefit the greater Florida Tech community.
+Campus service Volunteering at official campus functions that benefit the greater Private campus functions that do not support the greater Florida Florida Tech community Tech community Volunteering with official campus programs, initiatives, clubs/organizations or departments to benefit the greater Florida Tech community.
 Childcare services • Shelters/free clinics/YMCA/Boys & Girls Clubs · Babysitting for family, friends or neighbors · Public education facilities (Head Start, etc.) • Babysitting, coaching, mentoring, tutoring at for-profit agencies.
 (The family pays for the student to attend.)
 (This could be a • Tutoring or mentoring at public or private schools (academic daycare, preschool, tutorial group, sports camp, etc.) subjects) • Pre-approved special projects where free services are offered to a population in need · Recreation and supervision of children Leading and coaching at organized nonprofit/volunteer programs

-EARNS SERVICE HOURS
+EARNS SERVICE HOURS School clubs